 Access to quality cannabis products is growing as more states continue to legalize cannabis for medical and recreational use.
-If you’re in a state with dispensaries, or find yourself at a pot event, you’re going to encounter a variety of ways to get stoney.
+If you’re in a state with dispensaries, or find yourself at a pot event, you’re going to encounter a variety of ways to get stoney and dabbing will one.

 Nowadays, getting high includes using cannabis concentrates that can be dabbed — like shatter, budder, rosin, CO2 oil, live resin and more.
 To take a dab, a small amount of hash oil is placed on a hot surface called a nail, which is made of quartz, titanium, ceramic or glass.
 The oil vaporizes on the hot surface, creating one small toke that can have an effect much stronger than a couple hits off a traditional joint.

 Here are a few things to keep in mind when dabbing to ensure a high-quality experience: